atmire/expanded-ORCID-support/docs/functionality.md

 # Functionality overview

-This patch encompasses an expansion of the default DSpace REST API, item display and discovery features that allow for additional ORCID functionalities to be made available.
+This patch encompasses an expansion of the default DSpace REST API, item display and discovery features that allow for additional authority and ORCID functionalities to be made available.

 ## Viewing Authorities and ORCID IDs in the REST API